Entertaining Mr Sloane (1970) Queer Film B-

 Read MorePosted by Patrick Browne | Apr 1, 2026 | 70s, A+, Amazon, Apple TV+, Film Reviews, Queer Film, Queer Film/TV, Ratings: Movies and Television, Streaming, YouTube

 Beatty’s work is astonishingly brave for a debut role.
-He plays the aftermath—shame, anger, and the need to reassert dignity—with a precision that keeps the film from slipping into caricature
+He plays the aftermath of his sexual assault—shame, anger, and the need to reassert dignity—with a precision that keeps the film from slipping into caricature

 Read MorePosted by Patrick Browne | Apr 1, 2026 | 70s, A+, Amazon, Film Reviews, HBOMAX, Queer Film, Ratings: Movies and Television, Streaming, YouTube